 To get both clean and dirty sounds, you need to start with a clean setup.
 You can’t start with a mic and amp that are designed to dirty things up, because you’ll never be able to make that setup sound clean.
 You have to start with gear that makes clean sounds, and add stuff to dirty it up, at least if you’re trying to use a single setup for both sounds (which is certainly doable).
 So we start with the same rig we’d use for clean sounds, as described above.
 Then we add an amp modeler to dirty the sound up.
 (We can also start with a device that looks like a traditional guitar amp–more or less–and includes an amp modeler, like the Fender Mustang series amps.)

-There are many choices for that device.
-The Digitech RP360XP and RP500 are best-in-class choices at $200 new; Digitech has discontinued the RP155, 255, and 355, but all of them are widely available on the used market at very low prices (in the neighborhood of 20-30% of original list price).
-Adding my patch set will load your RP with a big collection of amped and clean sounds, including lots of great reverbs and delays, for another $30 for the RP255, $35 for the rp355, or $50 for the RP360XP/RP500.
+The Digitech RP360XP and RP500 are best-in-class choices at $200 new; Digitech has discontinued the RP155, 255, and 355, but all of them are widely available on the used market at very low prices (in the neighborhood of 20-30% of original list price, like $50 for an RP255 and $75 for an RP355).
+Adding my patch set will load your RP with a big collection of amped and clean sounds, including lots of great reverbs and delays, for another $30 for the RP255, $35 for the RP355, or $50 for the RP360XP/RP500.
 (My own choice these days is a Digitech RP360XP or RP500 running my patches; you can read more about it here.)
 You can hear the RP500 at work on my record “The Lucky One,” where every harp track (and there are lots of ’em) was recorded with an Audix Fireball V mic into a Digitech RP500 and straight to the board from there.
 Check out the player below.

 A second option in an amp modeling device that has the added benefit of running on batteries, which makes it more portable and faster to set up, is the Zoom G3/G3x.
 This is a full-blown multiFX device that makes a lot of very cool sounds in addition to basic bread-and-butter amped and acoustic harp sounds.
 The G3 sells new for $150, and the G3X, which in includes a very useful expression pedal, sells for $50 more.
 My patch set for the G3/G3X gives you 30 outstanding harmonica tones for $40.

-The price for this kind of setup starts at about $550 for a Peavey KB2 amp, Fireball V or Shure SM58 mic, Digitech RP255 or Zoom G3 multiFX device, cable, and transformer.
-A version of this setup built around a Fender Mustang III v.2 modeling amp would run about $100 less, becausew the amp modeler is already built in.
-You can add another $25-50 at least and up to $150 if you go for the one of the single-purpose pedals, and another $50-100 if you want to add a delay and/or reverb to any of those.
+The price for this kind of setup starts at about $500-550 for a Peavey KB2 amp, Fireball V or Shure SM58 mic, used Digitech RP255 or Zoom G3 multiFX device, cable, and transformer.
+A version of this setup built around a Fender Mustang III v.2 modeling amp would run about about the same.
+A version that uses a Digitech RP500, a much better device for performance, would run another $100; using the Joyo American Sound for the amp model would run about $150 less.
+You can add another another $50-100 if you want to add a delay and/or reverb to the Joyo, which you really should.
 (A Mustang, RP, or Zoom device is really a very economical solution as well as a great-sounding one.)
 Finally, you need to budget $20-25 for a 1/4″ guitar cable to take the sound from the amp modeler to the amp (except with the Mustang).

 When wall power is available, I tend to prefer a Digitech, because an RP has just got lots of great stuff in it in a very performance-ready package.
 If I’m playing straight-up blues or other material where the sounds have to be traditional, I use the Mustang III.